-This is something that every law student does and I fully understand why but it probably one of the most unnecessary things you can do in your essays.
+This is something that every law student does and I understand why (because i used to do it).
+But it is probably one of the most unnecessary things you can do as a law student.

-You guessed it – they are compound constructions!
+You guessed it – all of these are compound constructions!

 In short, it means that you are using 3 or 4 words which in reality, it can be written in 1 or 2 words.
 Because you are confined to a set word count, you want to maximise your word count as best as you can – and one way is by reducing the use of compound constructions in your essays!

-Listen, I understand – you want to sound like a lawyer, you want to be a lawyer in the moment of writing your essay, these are common lawyer-phrases – I get it!
+Listen, I understand – you want to sound like a lawyer, and you want to be a lawyer in the moment of writing your essay, these are common lawyer phrases – I get it!

 I did it too!
 But, if you want to maximise your word count and write a well-written essay; then my tip is this: stay away from compound constructions.

 This doesn’t mean that you can never ever ever use them – rather use them sparsely.
 If you are under pressure to decrease your word count, these are the first things that I would target.
 I would look at my paper, highlight all of the compound constructions and remove as many of them as required – as I said, you don’t have to remove all of them but from my experience, it has helped improve my legal writing and my word count!

 #7 FINALLY – CHECK YOUR TENSES

 I started to notice after the first year of my undergrad that I had a habit of mixing up my tenses when I’m typing up my essays.
 (I am almost certain that I have mixed up my tenses in this blog post..)
 I came across an article online on writing essays one evening because, doing the typical law student thing, researching is second nature to me.
 And I did some heavy-duty researching and I came across a post (I will link it when I find it – it’s been over 2 years now!) and this article discusses something along the lines of ‘be careful of your tenses’.
 It is easy to go between tenses but do be mindful of it.